 “Drowning is the single leading cause of death for children ages 1 to 4, and it’s one of the top causes of death for teens.
 As children are at home more due to social isolation recommendations, they may have more access to pools, bathtubs, and other sources of water – all of which pose a drowning risk,” says pediatrician Ben Hoffman, MD, FAAP, chair of the AAP Council on Injury, Violence & Poison Prevention.

 Dr. Hoffman also stresses the importance of staying safe during family vacations.

 “Families may also be visiting lakes, rivers, or other open bodies of water as a way to get outdoors while still maintaining physical distance to reduce the spread of coronavirus,” Dr. Hoffman says.
 “We have to make sure that we plan layers of protection to keep children and teens safe around water, wherever they are.”

-How to Keep Your Child Safe Around Water This Summer
+How to Keep Your Child Safe Around the Pool

 Here are some things you can do to help keep your child safe around pools and bodies of water this summer:

 Your children and the adults who supervise them should learn to swim.
 If swim lessons in your area have been suspended due to COVID-19, be sure to be extra vigilant in keeping your child safe until she can access lessons.

 Caregivers as well as older children should also learn CPR.